theingridefactor/bodyshop-products-app/README.md

-An app for Body Shop products
+## Body Shop Products App

-Experimenting with
+A consumer product app that gives details about skincare products from the Body Shop.

-- mongodb for the database
+- MongoDB for the database
-- GatsbyJS for frontend
+- GatsbyJS for the static-site generator (based on ReactJS and GraphQL open-source)
-- GraphQL for the API, to query the database
+- GraphQL to query the data from an API